codemzy/react-todo-redux/README.md

     ------------------------------------------------------------------------------

-React To Do.
+React To Do with Redux.

-A simple React to do app.
+A simple React to do app with redux.